burrsettles/ml-talks-duolingo/05_deeplearning101/README.md

 Further modify the script to not use the MNIST data set.
 Instead, add a command line argument for a CSV file where the first column is the output label, and all other columns are input features.
 If a CSV file has boolean (i.e., TRUE/FALSE) or categorical features (i.e., strings) you will have to figure out how to convert those to real number values for the input tensor representation (e.g., `float32`).

 _Hint:_ Boolean inputs can be coded as `1.0`/`0.0` for true/false.
 Categorical values could be split into different input nodes (one for each possibility), just as we have to do for output nodes when there are more than 2 possible values.
+This is sometimes called coding with [indicator variables](https://en.wikipedia.org/wiki/Dummy_variable_(statistics)).

 Take note of the label type (first column): real numbers, binary, or non-binary classification.
 Be sure to use the appropriate loss function to minimize for the detected label type!